blueskiy01/math-skills/README.md

 To test the program, follow these steps:

-1. Save the provided Go code in a file, for example, `main.go`.
-2. Open a terminal and navigate to the directory containing the file.
+1. Open a terminal and navigate to the directory containing the file.
-3. Create a data file by running this command `./math-skills` in the terminal.
+2. Create a data file by running this command `./math-skills` in the terminal.
    This will create a file called `data.txt` in the current directory.
 The terminal output from this command is the correct output that should match the output of `main.go`.
-4. Run the program with the following command, replacing `data.txt` with the path to your data file:
+3. Run the program with the following command, replacing `data.txt` with the path to your data file:

    ```bash
    $ go run main.go data.txt